Clinical Assessment Recommendations

 Clinical Assessment Recommendations, 3rd Edition

-It is with great pleasure we announce the release of ASHT's Clinical Assessment Recommendations, 3rd Edition.
-This project was first pursued by ASHT in 1981, with a second edition published in 1992.
+ASHT's Clinical Assessment Recommendations, 3rd Edition was a project was first pursued by ASHT in 1981, with a second edition published in 1992.
 Both editions have been widely utilized by clinicians around the world.

 Clinical Assessment Recommendations, 3rd Edition. was developed by a number of therapists across the globe, taking a monumental effort to bring to fruition.
 This year, the ASHT Board of Directors allocated funds from the Vision Fund to support the completion of this resource.
 We express our sincerest gratitude to everyone who had a hand in completing this very important project.